bishtmanish2210/Emergency-Medical-Finder/README.md

 - Periodic data sync from hospitals and clinics
 - GPS-based automatic location detection
 - Integration with ambulance and emergency services

+# Round 2 – Infrastructure-Level Design

+This phase focuses on transforming the initial problem solution into a launch-ready, scalable, and fault-tolerant system.
+The design emphasizes reliability under emergency conditions, graceful degradation during failures, and scalability during sudden usage surges.

+The solution is approached as public-safety infrastructure rather than a feature-driven application.